 Use of my own learning experience and continuous professional development

-My own experience of learning several foreign languages helps me to find answers for some important questions like:
+My experience as a foreign language learner helps me to answer some important questions like:

 - Is this explanation easy to understand?